Anthrocon/www/content/dealers/index.md

 **The only legitimate providers are DLCC Event Services (Electrical power, water, other in-building services) and APA Exposition Services (tables, chairs, other furnishings).
 Anyone else is not authorized.**

-As a dealer, you may be contacted by Unauthorized Service Providers &nbsp;— for hotel/housing, audiovisual, carpet, exhibitor directory listing, etc. — who claim to be affiliated with Anthrocon.
-These solicitations may appear to provide cost savings; however, the rates listed could be misleading and, in some cases, the vendor may not be a credible supplier.&nbsp;Should you be contacted by an unauthorized service provider or have any questions, please contact VisitPittsburgh at [**info@visitpittsburgh.com**](mailto:info@visitpittsburgh.com).
+As a dealer, you may be contacted by Unauthorized Service Providers  — for hotel/housing, audiovisual, carpet, exhibitor directory listing, etc. — who claim to be affiliated with Anthrocon.
+These solicitations may appear to provide cost savings; however, the rates listed could be misleading and, in some cases, the vendor may not be a credible supplier.
+Should you be contacted by an unauthorized service provider or have any questions, please contact VisitPittsburgh at [**info@visitpittsburgh.com**](mailto:info@visitpittsburgh.com).
 They can also be contacted by phone at +1-844-744-7666.

 Additional information: